open-power/snap/actions/hls_parallel_memcpy/README.md

 # HLS_PARALLEL_MEMCPY EXAMPLE

-* Provides an example to show how read(write) data in parallel from(to) HOST memory using memcpy.
+* Provides an example to show how to read(write) data in parallel from(to) HOST memory using memcpy.
-* To maximixe memcpy performance, data is written in 4KB chunks (MAX_BURST size) to maximize bandwidth.
+* To maximize memcpy performance, data is written in 4KB chunks (MAX_BURST size) to maximize the bandwidth.
-* Data is stored in two internal buffers : one for reading and one for writting.
-Bewteen each operation, buffers are swapped in order to observe ping pong exchanges between the HOST and the FPGA for behavior checking
+* Data is stored in two internal buffers : one for reading and one for writing.
+Between each operation, buffers are swapped in order to observe ping pong exchanges between the HOST and the FPGA for behavior checking
 * Bandwidth measurements can be done using this example (but internal memory copy performed on FPGA is included in the measurements)

-**Warning:** Due to FPGA internal memory limitations, vector_size cannot be higher than 131072 (which corresponds to 1MB buffers).
+**Warning:** Due to FPGA internal memory limitations of the FPGA XCVU3P of the AD9V3 card we used, vector_size cannot be higher than 131072 (which corresponds to 1MB buffers).

 ## Architecture overview

-Buffers are arrays of uin32_t and their sizes are defined at runtime with `vector_size` parameter.
-Read/write process can be repeted multiple time and this value can be set at runtime using `max_iteration` parameter.
+Buffers are arrays of uint32_t and their sizes are defined at runtime with `vector_size` parameter.
+Read/write process can be repeated multiple time and this value can be set at runtime using `max_iteration` parameter.

 ![Alt text](doc/action-parallel-memcpy-architecture.png)